wenxinxu/resnet-in-tensorflow/README.md

 This implementation of [resnet](http://arxiv.org/abs/1512.03385) and [its variants](https://arxiv.org/abs/1603.05027)  is designed to be straightforward and friendly to new ResNet users.
 You can train a resnet on cifar10 by downloading and running the code.
 There are screen outputs, tensorboard statistics and tensorboard graph visualization to help you monitor the training process and visualize the model.

+Now the code works with tensorflow 1.0.0 and 1.1.0, but it's no longer compatible with earlier versions.

 ####If you like the code, please star it!
 You are welcome to post questions and suggestions on my github.